jim-keefe/Windows-Forms-ps/ReadMe.md

 ## Forms Demo

 This demo has a window with tabs.
 Each tab has various controls of a certain catagory.
-As an example the first tab contains inputs such as a textbox, textarea, chckboxes and radio buttons.
+As an example the first tab contains inputs such as a textbox, textarea, checkboxes and radio buttons.